cheqd/cheqd-node/architecture/adr-list/adr-010-did-resolver.md

 There is also an option of using the Universal Resolver on the client side, which is a similar flow to [Universal resolver on DIF side](#1-universal-resolver-on-dif-side).

-Here, however, the client sets up Universal Resolver with drivers in their own environment.
+Here, however, the client sets up the Universal Resolver with drivers in their own environment.

 #### Pros